arduino/ArduinoCore-samd/README.md

 The SAM-BA bootloader has both a CDC USB interface, and a UART interface (MT-D21E: TX: pin 10, RX: pin 11).
 It is compatible with the Arduino IDE (Zero compatible), or it can be used with the Bossac tool standalone.
-Under Arduino, auto-reset is supported (automatically runs the bootloader while the sketch is running) as well as automatic return freom reset.
+Under Arduino, auto-reset is supported (automatically runs the bootloader while the sketch is running) as well as automatic return from reset.
 The SAM-BA bootloader described here adds to the Arduino version, which in turn is based on the bootloader from Atmel.
 The Arduino version added several features, including three new commands (Arduino Extended Capabilities) that increase upload speed.
 The bootloader normally requires 8 KB FLASH, however, a 4 KB version can be used for the D11 chips.